The Teenage Mutant Ninja Turtles Movie: Everything We Know

 The latest attempt to bring the Teenage Mutant Ninja Turtles to the screen has been somewhat more rocky than expected.
 After an early draft leaked, some controversial comments about the film's direction, and a constantly shifting release date, the Turtles reboot has dealt with a surge of conflicting information and fan rage.
-Whether it was something as seemingly innocuous as shortening the film's title to Ninja Turtles or the more drastic issue of giving the Turtles extraterrestrial origins, the latest Michael Bay produced, Jonathan Liebesman directed TMNT movie hasn't left us with any shortage of things to talk about.
+Whether it was something as seemingly innocuous as shortening the film's title to Ninja Turtles (but as it turns out, we are indeed getting the full Teenage Mutant Ninja Turtles title) or the more drastic issue of giving the Turtles extraterrestrial origins (something which also appears to have been ditched), the latest Michael Bay produced, Jonathan Liebesman directed TMNT movie hasn't left us with any shortage of things to talk about.

 We don't know much about the current story, but an early draft of the screenplay (dated January 30, 2012) by Josh Applebaum and Andre Nemec (the gents who wrote Mission Impossible: Ghost Protocol) with the rather secret sounding title of "The Blue Door" leaked and sparked an internet firestorm when details were revealed.
 Having read this draft, I can tell you that it isn't nearly as bad as folks would have you believe.
 The controversy stemmed from the revelation that the Turtles' origins were extradimensional in nature (from Dimension X, as a matter of fact), although they BELIEVED that their origins were the familiar "turtles wading in mutagenic ooze" story from the comics, cartoons, and previous films.